-Over the last five years, my Fantasy Premier League team has ranked in the top 1-2% with over 2 million players each year.
+Over the last ten years, my Fantasy Premier League team has ranked in the top 1-2% out of 5 million players.
 What’s my strategy?

 Here are five secrets, tips, hints for fantasy football managers.

 1. Transfers on late Saturday/early Sunday and Wednesday nights.
 Act before the rest.

 The Fantasy Premier League site https://fantasy.premierleague.com/ updates a player’s value based on his “transfers in” and “transfers out” ratio.
 This means after the weekend’s games you should confidently make your transfers before everyone else.
 Most people wait until they’re at work on Monday to act.
 If a player underperformed on Sunday, don’t wait until later in the week to sell him.
 Sell him Sunday night before his value drops.
 By Wednesday night, during Champions League season, you should have important updates on injuries and possible player rotation for the “bigger” clubs’ upcoming weekend fixtures.
 A common strategy for me is to make one or two immediate moves Sunday, feel out the midweek, and try to save a transfer for late in the week in case a player picks up a surprise training injury or didn’t recover from injury in time.

 2. Cheap overachieving goalkeepers and defenders.
 Value vs. Points.